Conda¶

 installs everything in one location:~/.local/lib/python3.X/site-packages/

-Conda and Mamba to the Rescue!¶
+Conda to the Rescue!¶

 directory to the $PATH